In September, I disappeared off radar for about 2 weeks. That’s because in between running my Africa tours I went on an epic adventure to Hawai’i.

 - The hand gesture you see a lot of Hawaiians do is called the ‘shaka’ sign.
 There’s no literal translation, but it means thank you or shows the aloha spirit.

-- Most bars and restaurants have Happy Hours if you want to save some money on alcohol, find out when they are.
+- Most bars and restaurants have Happy Hours if you want to save some money on alcohol.

 - When you park up at view points etc, put all of your valuables out of sight in the boot of your car – petty theft is quite common.